raiyan24r/messenger-chatbot-tutorial/README.md

 Now that you've successfully set up the chatbot that replies to your messages as intended.We must now submit the App for review before we can make it open to the public.

+#### Graph API Explorer
+[Graph API Explorer](https://developers.facebook.com/tools/explorer) is a very useful tool to test API queries and generate code samples.
+It will allow you to find any error responses in your requests.
+It can also do a number of other useful tasks.
+A detailed guide on using the Graph API Explorer can be found [here](https://developers.facebook.com/docs/graph-api/explorer/)

 ## Step 7: Submitting App Review